cedricdomingo/SeedBank-Personal-Gardening-Help-System/README.md

 * Marking of "planted" and "wasted" seeds and removal from inventory

 ## Reason for Project
-I created this project as a fourth year university student to showcase my skills in Java, JavaFX, and database management.
+I created this project as a fourth year university student to showcase my skills in Java, database management, and designing and implementing graphical user interfaces.
 It serves as a useful tool for managing a personal gardening inventory and keeping track of important information such as expiry dates and quantities.

 ## Installation Instructions
 1. Install [Java](https://www.java.com/download/ie_manual.jsp) on your system.